-- 6. Each PI will submit progress reports, following the Iowa DOT's standard progress reporting format, to both the Program Manager and the Project Monitor.
-Quarterly reports will be forwarded to the Iowa DOT for recording in the database.
+- 6. Each PI will submit progress reports each quarter, following the Iowa DOT's standard progress reporting format, to both the Program Manager and the Project Monitor.
+These quarterly reports will be entered into the Iowa DOT database by the Program Manager or directly by the PI.
 Progress payment requests (invoices) will be submitted to the Program Manager for payment by the Iowa DOT.
 All research and evaluation efforts will require at least a quarterly report to both the Program Manager and Project Monitor. - 7.
 The Program Manager will evaluate project process and forward invoices to the Iowa DOT with recommendations for reimbursement.
 Dan Sprengeler and Carol Culver are the points of contact at the DOT. - 8.
 The Iowa DOT will either deny the invoice and so notify the respective university or send payment directly to that university. - 9.
 On an annual basis, the Iowa DOT will request reimbursement for expended funds from Bill Zaccagnino at the FHWA Headquarters, Turner-Fairbanks Office and/or member STA's if funds other than SP & R have been contributed.
 Attached to this reimbursement request, the Iowa DOT will include the suggested draw down of SP & R funds based on each STA's contribution level percentage, as computed by CTRE. - 10.
 FHWA Headquarters and/or member STA's with funding contributions other than SPR will then reimburse Iowa DOT.

-For the 2008 program, a list of twelve requests for proposals were developed and distributed to potential researchers at research institutions in contributing states.
-Two evaluation suggestions were submitted by vendors.
-Researchers submitted a total of seventeen proposals totally \$820,153 and these were distributed to the contributing state DOT representatives for prioritization.
+For the 2009 program, a list of ten requests for proposals were developed and distributed to potential researchers at research institutions in contributing states.
+No evaluation suggestions were submitted by vendors.
+Researchers submitted a total of thirteen proposals totally \$582,679 with 248,225 matching funds and these proposals were distributed to the contributing state DOT representatives for prioritization.
 Using a ranking system based on contribution levels, CTRE staff ranked the proposals and distributed the list to the Board of Directors for approval.
-The five approved projects and the administrative agreement with the Center for Transportation Research and Education will comprise the 2008 program.
-A budget surplus of approximately \$395 will remain after award of all approved contracts.
+The four approved projects and the administrative agreement with the Center for Transportation Research and Education will comprise the 2009 program.
+A budget surplus of approximately \$2,565 will remain after award of all approved contracts.

-YEAR 2008 PROGRAM
+YEAR 2009 PROGRAM

-The five proposals approved by the BOD plus the administrative budget total \$254,210.
-Available funding totaled \$254,605 comprised of states' contribution and carryover funds from prior year programs.
+The four proposals approved by the BOD plus the administrative budget total \$177,652.
+Available funding totaled \$180,269 comprised of states' contribution and carryover funds from prior year programs.
 Participating states funding contributions are shown in Table 1.
-The 2008 program is summarized in Table 2.
+The 2009 program is summarized in Table 2.